dgroomes/react-playground/hooks/README.md

       ```
 4. Open the browser
     * Open <http://[::1]:8080>
-    * Verify the UI and iterate!
+    * Relate what you see in the browser to the code.
+Try both `CursorSpotlight` and `CursorSpotlight2`.

 ## Wish List